Kristina01111000/Drws_site/README.md

 lesson  7:  Learn about how spirituality, science, the arts, and the mundane parts of our lives relate to the four elements.
+Lesson 8: Learn about the effect the four elements can have on yoga, and learn some yoga moves for each element.
+Lesson 9: Here are more indepth yoga moves that focus on each specific element